TEENWorks High School Program

 Watch TEENworks cooking videos produced in collaboration with MOD Media Producations and The Bubbler at Madison Public Library:

-Complete this TEENworks Application to apply for summer jobs at the Goodman Community Center.
+Complete this TEENworks Application to apply for jobs at the Goodman Community Center.

 "Seed to Table" Innovation Campus is a partnership with MMSD at the Goodman Community Center.
 Interested MMSD students can attend school for credit at Goodman, working in the kitchen, gardens and woodshop learning skills in the food service and agricultural industries.